suswot/suswot/README.md

 <h3 align="left">About Me</h3>

 <p align="left">
-  🎓 Passionate about Robotics and Artificial Intelligence<br>
+  🎓 Passionate about Websites, AI and robotics. <br>
-  💻 Currently honing my skills in C/C++<br>
+  💻 Currently honing my skills in Front-end development.<br>
-  🚀 Focused on building a career in Software Development
+  🚀 Focused on building a career in Full Stack Web Dev.
 </p>

 ###